-A Campaign Rollout Outline (sometimes referred to as a campaign plan) is a helpful tool Organizers can use to outline each step of a campaign.
-Often, campaign activities take longer than anticipated, Campaign Rollout Outlines help Organizers to schedule extra time in the case that tasks take more time to complete.
+A Campaign Rollout Outline (sometimes referred to as a campaign plan) is a helpful tool Campaign Organizers can use to outline each step of a campaign.
+Often, campaign activities take longer than anticipated, Campaign Rollout Outlines help campaign organizers to schedule extra time in the case that tasks take more time to complete.